Jesus Christ is Coming Soon

 In A.D.
 107 Ignatius wrote a series of letters when on his way to be martyred in Rome.
 Six out of seven of these letters strike the same chord.
 They are filled with an exaggerated exaltation of the authority and importance of the bishop's office.
 According to Ignatius, the bishop has ultimate power and should be obeyed absolutely.
 Consider the following excerpts from his letters: "All of you follow the bishop as Jesus Christ follows the Father...No one is to do any church business without the bishop...Whenever the bishop appears, there let the people be...You must never act independently of your bishop and clergy.
 You should look on your bishop as a type of the Father...Whatever he approves, that is pleasing to God."
 For Ignatius, the bishop stood in the place of God while the presbyters (elders) stood in the place of the twelve apostles.
 It fell to the bishop alone to celebrate the Lord's Supper, conduct baptisms, give counsel, discipline church members, approve marriages, and preach sermons.
 He started that tradition over 1700 years ago, and it has been passed down from one generation to another to this very day.
 No wonder the pastor is so powerful, he actually stands in the place of Jesus Christ to the congregation.
 Very few people realize that headship in the bible is very simple.
 God, Jesus and Husband.
 (1 Corinthians 11:3) Says that God is the head of Jesus; Jesus is the head of the husband; and the husband is the head of the wife.
 (Ephesians 5:23) repeats, that the husband is the head of the wife.
 Jesus is mentioned three times in (Ephesians 1:22; 4:15; 5:23) that he is the head of his church.
 Twice in (Colossians, 1:18; 2:19).
 The only other references of the head is talking about the natural head on your body.
 Weather you have noticed it or not many pastors are constantly telling the congregation that they are over, that they are the head.
 They will use statements like when God blesses the church he will start blessing from the head (himself) down.
 There is no reference in the bible anywhere where any preacher is called the head.
 That makes four heads; God, Jesus, Pastor and Husband.
 By putting a man as the head of another man, the fellowship is allowing the pastor to take up a position that only Jesus should occupy.
 "But I would have you know, that the head of every man is Christ;" (1 Cor.11:3a) The only headship God calls us to grow into is the headship of Jesus Christ.
 And don't dare question him you might get (1 Chronicles 16:22) that says; 'Touch not mine anointed, and do my prophets no harm " or "I am the shepherd and you are the sheep."
 Also pastors are not spiritual fathers.
 This concept came from (1Corinthians 4:15-16) where Paul was talking to believers that was born again under his ministry.
 Paul was not their spiritual daddy the rest of their life.
 Paul started numerous churches in his lifetime and was constantly on the move.
 (Matthew 23:9) says;" call no man your father upon the earth: for one is your Father which is in heaven."
 The father concept came from Roman Catholism, it is false doctrine.

 If you noticed from my testimony I pastored a little over five years, between 1979 thru 84.
 I told the church from the beginning that I would only oversee them temporarily.
 I was holding a bible study with them earlier, later their pastor left them.
 Everybody was gone except the believers I held the bible study with.
 I told them I would stay with them until the church grew.
 The church was full when I left in the summer of 84.
-If a pastor is not careful, he can develop a God complex, because of receiving so much attention and flattery.
+If a pastor is not careful, he can develop a Moses complex, because of receiving so much attention and flattery.
 Flattery has ruined many preachers.
 God Bless.

 NOTE: Back in the late 70s on a Wednesday night bible study.
 The pastor of the church I attended brought out a lot of his books and references and showed us what he used in his studies.
 Then he said; "If you really want to know what the bible is really saying all you need is four things.
 A good Bible, a Strong's Dictionary of Hebrew and Greek Words, a Vines Expository Dictionary of New Testament Words and a Illustrated Bible Dictionary."
 He said, "If you have and use these four things no preacher will be able to pull the wool over your eyes."
 As the years went by I realized what he said was true, but only if you use them.